A new group of evangelical leaders forms in support of Biden

 Nationally, the latest Washington Post-ABC poll Sept.
 21-24 found Trump leading among White evangelical Protestant likely voters, 75 percent to 25 percent.
 That margin is almost identical to Trump’s 49-point lead over Clinton in a mid-September 2016 poll, 71 percent to 22 percent.

-The endorsements that came on Friday included Black evangelical leaders Brenda Salter McNeil and Bishop Claude Alexander, both of whom have said there is a fracturing between Black and White evangelicals over Trump’s presidency.
+The endorsements that came on Friday included Black evangelical leaders Brenda Salter McNeil, Bishop Claude Alexander and civil rights activist John M. Perkins, who have all said there is a fracturing between Black and White evangelicals over Trump’s presidency.

 A separate effort called Evangelicals for Biden was also launched recently by evangelical environmental advocates Jim Ball and Rich Cizik, who for decades led the policy side of the National Association of Evangelicals.